 Before we get too far, here are a few preliminary thoughts.

 First, if getting married feels like a big deal to you, it's because it is.
-After all, Paul says, 'this mystery [of marriage] is profound, and I am saying that it refers to Christ and the church.'
-(Ephesians 5:32)
+The Apostle Paul, speaking in the New Testament book of Ephesians, says, 'this mystery [of marriage] is profound, and I am saying that it refers to Christ and the church.'
+(Ephesians 5:32) God's design for most single men and most single women is that, eventually, they will find the right person to marry.
+Someone with whom they can portray God's love for us in Christ.

-I'll also say - even after 20 years of being happily married - that I can still remember how hard it was to be single, yet really, really want to be married.
-It didn't seem like there were many options at my church.
-So this is something I wrestled with, too.
+I'll also say - even after 25 years of being happily married - that I can still remember how hard it was to be a single person, yet really, really want to be married.
+Even though we had a singles group in our church community, it was largely comprised of older singles who were not a good match for me as I was in my mid-twenties.
+So, there just weren't many single adults at my church and this was an area of struggle for me, too.

 Second, your desire to get married is really good.
 'He who finds a wife finds a good thing and obtains favor from the LORD.'
 (Proverbs 18:22) Obviously, this applies to finding a husband, too, if you're a woman.
 You already know this, but sometimes it's good to hear it again from scripture.